jihadkhawaja/Egroo/README.md

 |:---------------------------|
 |Don't use this branch for production|

+# Documentation
+Find everything you need to get started at the [Wiki](https://github.com/jihadkhawaja/MobileChat/wiki)

 # Requirements
 - **dotnet 6.0**, You can use [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/preview/) or install [dotnet-6.0 sdk and runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and use your favorite editor like [Visual Studio Code](https://code.visualstudio.com/) (Required)
 - [PostgreSQL (Npgsql)](https://www.postgresql.org/) or your preferred database engine (Required)